cardstack/cardstack-documentation/guides/concepts/routing.md

 ## Application Cards
 Each Cardstack application has an "application card" that is the top level routing card for the cardstack application.
 Any card can serve as the application card in the cardstack application.
 If no application card is specified, the hub uses a default, "Getting Started", application card.
 Additionally if the application card does not specify a router the hub provides a default router (`@cardstack/routing/cardstack/default-router`) that includes a static mapping route and a vanity URL of "/" to the application card itself.
 Cardstack applications can specify their application cards in the `plugin-configs/@cardstack-hub` configuration.
 Note that the default application card leverages the default router.

-Consider the following example for Acme Corp's HR application (Note that we use the term "Cardstack Application", when in fact a card stack application is really just another card.
+Consider the following example for Acme Corp's HR application (Note that we use the term "Cardstack Application", when in fact a Cardstack application is really just another card.
 Consider "Cardstack Application" as the top level npm module in your project):

 ```js
 // <cardstack HR application folder>/cardstack/data-sources/default.js